 KELLY MCEVERS, HOST:

-LOWENTHAL: Thank you very much.
+GUILHEM: Thank you.
 Transcript provided by NPR, Copyright NPR.